Book: The Last Sane Awoken : Freedom

 Q5.
-Is there lots to do before you dive in and start writing a book?
+Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘The Aria Of She’ book?
+How long did it take you to write ‘The Last Sane Awoken : Freedom’ book?

 Q7.
-On what platforms can readers find ‘The Aria Of She’ book to buy?
+On what all platforms readers can find ‘The Last Sane Awoken : Freedom’ book to buy?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘The Aria Of She’?
+Tell us about the process of coming up with the book cover and the title ‘The Last Sane Awoken : Freedom’?